LeuxSenpai/foo/README.md

 -db was already existing from fist req but i sent another req which created another db connection which choked the application

+-the person who already signed in or logged in shouldnt be able to access login/signup page without logout -also without sign in we can access profile page
+-its time to add middle wear to protect the pages

 -please add toast